azkiflay/ansible/README.md

 <p align="center"><strong>Figure 3:</strong> Public key-based access to a managed host </p>

 # Inventory
-Ansible is a configuration management system, and for the controller to enforce any sort of configuration changes on servers, first it must keep a list of the servers using their IP addresses or domain names.
-Such a list is known as "*inventory file*", which Ansible uses to track the hosts that it manages.
+Ansible is a CM system, and for the controller to enforce any sort of configuration changes on manages hosts, first it must keep a list of the servers using their IP addresses or domain names.
+Such a list is known as "*inventory file*", which Ansible uses to track the servers that it manages.

 The default location for system-wide inventory file is under "*/etc/ansible/hosts*".
 But this is not always the case, depending on the way Ansible is installed.
 For example, the "*apt*"-based installation in Ubuntu 24.04 does not create "*/etc/ansible/hosts*".
 In any case, it is recommended to maintain an inventory for each project separately.
 Conveniently, the inventory file can be named "*inventory.ini*" or "*hosts.ini*".
 But it can be given any other valid file name.
 While it is also possible to create the inventory file without any file extension, another common way to create the inventory file is as a YAML ("*.yml*") file.
 Essentially, the inventory file contains a list of hosts that the Ansible controller manages.
 Ansible can administer several hundreds and thousands of hosts.